thannansmu/th-dc-project/README.md

 - Simplify negations before typing them in.
 Example: ~~P must be typed in as P
 - IMPORTANT: Program does not assume parentheses, so you must type them out
 Example: P /\ Q -> R must be typed in as (P /\ Q) -> R
+- However, you don't need outermost parentheses.
+Example: If P /\ Q is by itself, you can type it in as is